kelvinkirima014/Blog/content/posts/gentleintrosolana/gentleintrosolana.md

 There's a lot of awesome things going on in the above code.
 Let's go through it line by line, as I promised.

 Rust allows us to build on code written by others using [crates](https://learning-rust.github.io/docs/d4.crates.html).
 A crate can contain several modules and we specify the modules we want to bring into scope.
-First, we bring the crates we need via a *use* declaration. *use* is like *import* in JS or *includes* in C. This is our first use declaration:
+First, we bring the crates we need via a *use* declaration.
+This is our first use declaration:

 ```rust
 use borsh::{BorshDeserialize, BorshSerialize};